erfr0165/mmaction2-poseconv3d-plus/word_embeddings/readme.md

 | **`write_embeddings_to_pkl.py`** | Collects embeddings from relevant words for action recognition.                                          |
 | **`visualization.py`**           | Performs visualization of word embeddings based on cosine similarity.                                    |
 | **`loss_computation.py`**        | Calculates the loss for the reduced word embeddings based on cosine similarity.                          |

+## Steps to create Word Embeddings for training PoseConv3D
+1. Download word embeddings via download_embeddings.bash
+2. Execute create_vocabulary.py to generate a small vocabulary with relevant words.
+3. Perform dimension reduction
+   1. PCA or
+   2. Encoder
+4. Write the reduced word embeddings to a .pkl file and specify the path in the [config](/configs/skeleton/posec3dplus/ikea_without_objects.py)

+(Some parameters of the files need to be adapted depending on the use-case.
+Please refer to the documentation within the respective files.)